2020 ANNUAL MEETING

-Tri-County EMC's 2019 Annual Meeting is scheduled for Thursday, October 17 at 2:00 PM at the Tri-County EMC office in Gray.
-Directors from Post 3 of Districts 1, 2 and 3 are up for re-election this year.
+Tri-County EMC's 2020 Annual Meeting is scheduled for Thursday, October 15 at 2:00 PM at the Tri-County EMC office in Gray.
+The meeting will also be streamed virtually so all members can safely participate during COVID-19.
+Director seats from Post 1 of Districts 1, 2 and 3, Post 2 of District 1 and a proposed bylaw amendment are included on the ballot this year.
 Members are encouraged to cast their vote for a chance to win up to $500.
-Instructions on how to vote, via online or by paper, are included below.
+Instructions on how to vote, via online or by paper ballot, are included below.

 All members that cast a vote in the election will be entered to win a $500 cash prize.
 Tri-County EMC is owned by its members, so member participation in the annual election is a crucial part of a successful cooperative.

 HOW TO VOTE

 If you enrolled in online voting before August 25, an email with instructions on how to cast your vote was/will be emailed to you on September 14.
 If you did not receive that email, please check your Junk Mail folder and search for it using the email information in bold below.
 If it is not in your inbox or cannot find your login information, click here to have it resent to you.
 Online voting will close at 5:00 PM on October 13.

 Subject of the Email: Tri-County EMC 2020 election login information below